HEAPLab/TAFFO-submodule-init/TaffoClangPlugin/User Guide.md

 ## TaffoClangPlugin User Guide
 The Taffo framework needs some hints to get its job done.
 The programmer must then place some annotations inside the code, otherwise TAFFO will not work.
-This plugin allows the C LLVM frontEnd (Clang, https://clang.llvm.org/) to parse these annotations in C programs and get them to the LLVM backend, so that TAFFO can find them in the Initialization pass.
+This plugin allows the C LLVM frontEnd ([Clang](https://clang.llvm.org/)) to parse these annotations in C programs and get them to the LLVM backend, so that TAFFO can find them in the Initialization pass.
 In particular, these annotations are wrapped inside pragmas.
 Pragmas are a widely used feature to pass to the compiler some information about how to compile a piece of code and are part of the greater category of attributes.
-For a list of all supported attributes in clang, please refer to https://clang.llvm.org/docs/AttributeReference.html.
+[Here](https://clang.llvm.org/docs/AttributeReference.html) you can find a list of all supported attributes in clang.
+[Here](https://github.com/HEAPLab/TAFFO/blob/develop/doc/AnnotationSyntax.md) you can find the documentation about how to write Taffo annotations.

 TAFFO pragmas can be placed wherever in the code, each pragma on a separate line, whithout any other code on the same line.
 For better readability, it's recommended to place a pragma just near the piece of code to be annotated (here called "target").